-Keir Starmer says he’s happy to be branded ‘fiscal conservative’
+Keir Starmer says he’s happy to be branded a ‘fiscal conservative’

-Starmer says he’s happy to be branded ‘fiscal conservative’ as he refuses to commit to greater public spending
+Starmer says he’s happy to be branded a ‘fiscal conservative’ as he refuses to commit to greater public spending

 Labour leader angers left by saying he will keep two-child benefit cap – but says he is happy to ‘ruffle feathers’